-Strategy games like Root and Scythe may make it onto various best board games lists, but they can have a steep learning curve for someone who’s relatively new to tabletop gaming.
-Checkers ticks all the boxes that some complex games can’t – it’s a great family board game, an easy kids’ board game to pick up, and it still manages to a fun board game.
+Many modern strategy board games make it onto various best board games lists, but they can have a steep learning curve for someone who’s relatively new to tabletop gaming.
+A classic board game like checkers ticks all the boxes that some complex games can’t – it’s a great family board game, an easy kids’ board game to pick up, and it still manages to a fun board game.
 Learning how to play checkers can be the stepping stone that future strategy lovers need.

 This guide is designed to teach you how to play checkers, including everything from setup to winning strategies.
 It’s beginner-friendly, but people who’ve been playing since childhood may find a new tip or two, too.